magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 ## Capability discovery

-In the `versions` phase of the protocol, the flag `dilation-v1` is added to the `abilities` list.
+In the `versions` phase of the protocol, the flag `dilation-v1` may be added to the `abilities` list.
 If both sides include that string in theirs, dilation messages may be used.
 If, in the future, there are multiple dilation versions, the highest one supported by both sides must be used.